elankovanmg/elankovanmg/README.md

 ## MS Thesis

-This repo is thesis doc project;
+This repo is my thesis doc project;
+This file will be updated soon;